grafana/grafana-image-renderer/docs/troubleshooting.md

 You need to import the Docker image via a USB stick or similar.
 If you are a Grafana Enterprise customer, consider contacting Grafana Support.

+## My Grafana isn't in Docker

+You can use [host networking](https://docs.docker.com/engine/network/tutorials/host/) instead.